 All prerequisites presume adherence to the student's Program of Study.
-(Listed in alphabetical order)

 NUTB 5110 Leadership Development

 This course helps students cultivate essential leadership skills and equips them with the knowledge, skills, behaviors, and self-awareness that will allow them to assume greater leadership responsibility, improve corporate performance, and drive competitive advantage.